njpanderson/myo-webpage/README.md

 **Note: Do not use this module, it is currently pre-alpha and the README contents are a constant work in progress**

 # Tag
-A small Single Page App which guides people through the basics of creating web pages using a simple drag and drop interface.
+Tag is a Single Page App created to guide users through the basics of creating web pages using a simple visual interface.

 ## Installing